velorek1/c-edit/README.md

 C-EDIT for linux - IN PROGRESS - A linux text editor in the style of the MSDOS EDIT - WITHOUT USING NCURSES
 * WARNING: DO NOT EDIT YOUR PRECIOUS FILES WITH THIS EDITOR!!

-**Check TODO list to keep updated on the progress:
+This repository is kept frozen as a DEMO.
+Up-to-date development of the project can be found at:
-2024 -> Currently adding the Dynamic buffer (vector of lines) -> tests in https://github.com/velorek1/ceditbuf 2022 -> I have rewritten the screenbuffer and fixed polling issues (lynx: https://github.com/velorek1/lynx).
+- 2024 -> Currently adding the Dynamic buffer (vector of lines) -> tests in https://github.com/velorek1/ceditbuf

+History:
+- 2022 -> I have rewritten the screenbuffer and fixed polling issues (lynx: https://github.com/velorek1/lynx).
 Ideally, a keyboard library abstraction would be nice to expand the editor's possibilities.**